Welshy92/rescue-the-royalty/docs/testing.md

 * Victory condition not being detected when enemy hp reaches 0 due to missing ".innerHTML" on the "getElementByID".

+* Player could get assinged the same element for resistance and weakness.
+Added a while loop to reroll resistance when they are equal.

 ### **Known Bugs**

 Enemy and Player HP bars do not show.
 Div size is showing as 0x0 on page despite dev tools stating differently.